owncloud/ocis/services/frontend/README.md

 Note that a password can have a maximum length of **72 bytes**.
 Depending on the alphabet used, a character is encoded by 1 to 4 bytes, defining the maximum length of a password indirectly.
 While US-ASCII will only need one byte, Latin alphabets and also Greek or Cyrillic ones need two bytes.
 Three bytes are needed for characters in Chinese, Japanese and Korean etc.

-The validation against the Banned-Passwords List can be configured via a new-line-separated words text file.
-If a user tries to set a password listed in the banned Banned-Password List, the password can not be used (is invalid) even if the other mandatory criteria are passed.
-The admin can define the path of the Banned-Password-List file.
-If the file doesn't exist in a location ocis tries to load a file from the `OCIS_CONFIG_DIR/FRONTEND_PASSWORD_POLICY_BANNED_PASSWORDS_LIST`An option will be enabled when the file has been loaded successfully.
+The validation against the banned passwords list can be configured via a text file with words separated by new lines.
+If a user tries to set a password listed in the banned passwords list, the password can not be used (is invalid) even if the other mandatory criteria are passed.
+The admin can define the path of the banned passwords list file.
+If the file doesn't exist in a location, Infinite Scale tries to load a file from the `OCIS_CONFIG_DIR/FRONTEND_PASSWORD_POLICY_BANNED_PASSWORDS_LIST`.
+An option will be enabled when the file has been loaded successfully.

 -   `FRONTEND_PASSWORD_POLICY_MIN_CHARACTERS`
 Define the minimum password length.